-Policy: Equality Policy 2023-2026 & Equality objectives West day endless poss/billing Status: Statutory Review Date: Policy - 4 years - Jan 2026 of Box Objectives to be reported on annually Botolph's Primary Scho (see separate report)
+Policy: Equality Policy 2023-2026 Equality objectives 2022-2023 Her day endless possibilities Status: Statutory Review Date: Policy - 4 years - Jan 2026 Objectives to be reported on annually - September 2023 St. Boto/ph's Primary School

 Equality Policy

 At St Botolph's C of E Primary School we believe that equality should permeate all aspects of life and it is the responsibility of every member of our school and wider community.
 We want St Botolph's to be recognised as a school that provides an inclusive, safe, caring and stimulating environment in which our school community flourishes with every member of our community feeling safe, secure, valued and of equal worth.